PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 4. CMDB Integration (Event-Driven)

-- Algorithm migration tracking
+- Issuance, renewal, revocation, algorithm migration tracking

 Continuous inventory reconciliation:

-- CertBridge scans network for active certificates
+- The 3AM scans network for active certificates with ACME clients as its agents

 - Compares with issued certificate database